bootique/bootique/UPGRADE.md

 </dependency>
 ```

-* [bootique-metrics #20](https://github.com/bootique/bootique-metrics/issues/20): If you used healthcheck API directly
+* [bootique-metrics #20](https://github.com/bootique/bootique-metrics/issues/20): Healthcheck module was separated
-in your code and are getting compilation errors now, you will need to add an extra dependency:
+from the metric module.
+If you used healthcheck API in your code and are getting compilation errors now, you will need
+to add an extra dependency:

 ```xml
 <dependency>